dannguyen/journalism-syllabi/README.md

 <a href="https://journalismcourses.org/resource/DATA0819.html">Homepage</a> /
 <a href="https://journalismcourses.org/courses/DATA0819/Eng/Syllabus_DATA0819.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This resource page features course content from the Knight Center for Journalism in the America's massive open online course (MOOC) titled "Data Journalism and Visualization with Free Tools."
+        This resource page features course content from the Knight Center for Journalism in the America's massive open online course (MOOC) titled "Data Journalism and Visualization with Free Tools."
 The six-week course took place from October 14 to November 24, 2019.
-We are now making the content free and ...</em></p>
+We are now making the content free and
+        </small></p>

         <p>Instructors: Alberto Cairo, Simon Rogers</p>
     </td>
     <td>
-        Knight Center for Journalism in the America
+        <small>Knight Center for Journalism in the America</small>
     </td>
   </tr>